Hiram Clay Kellogg

 In 1906, he was appointed Engineer of the Newbert Protection District, making him responsible for flood control of the Santa Ana River from Santa Ana to the ocean.
 The following year he returned briefly to Oahu to consult on the structural integrity of the Nu’uanu dam, which was then under construction.

-He married twice, the first time to Victoria Schultz who died shortly after the birth of their only child, Victoria Sibyl.
+He married twice, the first time to Victoria Schultz who died shortly after the birth of their only child, Sibyl Victoria.
 His second wife was Helen Vianna Kellogg*.
 This marriage produced four children: Helen, Hiram Clay, Jr., Leonard Franklin and Oahu Rose.
 Grandson Ralph Michelsen remembered him as a loving man who gave Ralph a big hug every day during the year Ralph lived in the Kellogg house.

 He died in 1921 at the age of 66.